Barack is an expert pool chemistry guy and experienced online-based pool maintenance assistant via in-depth articles that top search results

 - In terms of efficiency, it removes debris in the pool water down to about 40 microns in size, which is adequate for most situations.

 - It is always the best option for highly trafficked pools like the ones in hotels, apartments, public clubs, and so on.
 This is because it does not clog easily like the DE and cartridge filters, which will need lots of maintenance and replacement of filtering medium after a short period of time.

 Sand Filter Maintenance

 The sand filter is probably the easiest to maintain.
 Whether above-ground or in-ground, pool maintenance mainly involves backwashing and changing the sand grains.

-For a well-serviced swimming pool, backwashing a sand filter should be done whenever the pool pressure rises to 5-8 lbs above the normal pressure.
+For a well-serviced swimming pool, backwashing a sand filter should be done whenever the pool pressure rises to five to eight pounds above the normal pressure.
 This might happen every two days in a busy swimming pool.
 For a home pool that is not very busy, this can be done after every one week.

 How to Backwash a Sand Filter